-We had a fruitful year in 2022.
-With COVID behind us, we surged ahead with exciting educational programs as we involved our community in our endeavors.
+We had a great year in 2023.
 Our main objective was to continue educating and caring for our children and providing a safe place to be amidst all the comings and goings in the community.
 I believe we did in fact achieve this.
 Although we still have a locked gate policy, parents were invited into the school on a regular basis.
 Parents understood that we only had one parent attend guest days to give everyone more space.
-Our children have adapted to our new way of life where teachers sometimes wear a mask, parents sometimes wear a mask and people in the community sometimes wear a mask.
+Our children have been resilient and continue to thrive.